Crude Oil

 As you can see in the long term chart below, oil is a volatile commodity, with it's price swinging wildly in a range from less than 1 gram per barrel to almost 5 grams per barrel.
 But this chart also shows that these oscillations are part of a sideways price movement centered around 2.5 grams per barrel.
-Crude's current price around 2 grams is a bit below it's long term average.
+Crude's current price around 1.5 grams is quite a bit below its historical average.

-Of course, the fluctuating value of the dollar makes it very hard to gauge whether oil prices themselves are rising or falling… Oil today at 2 grams, is about the same as it was in the early 1950s; but if you measure the price in US dollars, you would get the impression that it is about 30 times more expensive today!
+Of course, the fluctuating value of the dollar makes it very hard to gauge whether oil prices themselves are rising or falling… Oil today at 1.5 grams is cheaper than it was in the early 1950s; but if you measure the price in US dollars, you would get the impression that it is about 30 times more expensive today!

 Crude Oil, West Texas Intermediate From 1950: